archivy/archivy/docs/index.md

 Login with these credentials and then you can change your password/username by clicking the profile button on the top left.

 You can then use archivy to create notes, bookmarks and then organize and store information.

-See the [official docs](https://archivy.github.io) for information on other install

-## Scripting

-You might be interested in extending archivy by for example building scripts that allow you to regularly fetch data or other functionalities.
-In that case you can use the [api system](https://github.com/Uzay-G/archivy/blob/master/API.md) and soon a [powerful plugin system](https://github.com/Uzay-G/archivy/issues/86).